St Luke Old Street: Special events

 The venue regularly hosts open rehearsals by the London Symphony Orchestra in advance of concerts at the nearby Barbican Hall, and has pioneered genre-busting events such as the Eclectica series, which combines classical, jazz, experimental and electronic sound-worlds.

 Junior Trinity, the junior department of Trinity Laban Conservatoire of Music and Dance have also performed at LSO St Luke's as part of their seasonal concerts with their Symphony Orchestra, Wind Orchestra, Sinfonia, Big Band, and other notable groups.

 During 2006 the BBC used the venue to record concerts by Bruce Springsteen and Paul Simon for broadcast.

+In October 2006, Sting performed the songs of John Dowland with Edin Karamazov.
+The concert was later released on the CD/DVD, The Journey and the Labyrinth.

 Sir Elton John also recorded a concert to publicise his album The Captain & the Kid.

-In 2007 MTV used the venue to record a concert from Editors, for broadcast in the same year.
+MTV used the venue in 2007 to record a concert from Editors, for broadcast in the same year.

 Patti Smith, Philip Glass and Lenny Kaye performed a tribute to Allen Ginsberg in 2007.

 Van Morrison recorded a concert at St Luke's on BBC Four Sessions on 25 April 2008 featuring songs from his 2008 album, Keep It Simple.

 In September 2008, Duffy played there for BBC Sessions; the concert was televised on 12 October 2008.

+In December 2008, BBC Four broadcast Sacred Music: The Story of Allegri's Miserere, presented by Simon Russell Beale, with a performance by The Sixteen conducted by Harry Christophers at St Luke's.